Sharing Cryopreserved Samples Between Institutions

 • Complete an MTA, if required.
 This is your responsibility.

 • Learn more about the samples and the strain.
-For the new strain, we will want to know the background strain, the health and monitoring needs, the genotyping assay used, the reproductive performance, the anticipated genotypes of rederived mice, and the samples themselves (fertilization rate, embryo stage, etc).
-The donating institution will also need to share the cryopreservation protocol they used and provide a recommended thawing protocol.
-Depending upon how well you know the donating source, you may want to ask these questions or you may ask us to do this.
+For the new strain, we will want to know the background strain, the health and monitoring needs, and the genotyping assay used In addition, any information about the reproductive performance of the strain as well as the anticipated genotypes of rederived mice would be extremely helpful.
+The donating institution will also be asked to provide details about the samples themselves (fertilization rate, embryo stage, the cryopreservation protocol they used and provide a recommended thawing protocol, etc.) Depending upon how well you know the donating source, you may want to ask these questions or you may ask us to do this.

 • Add the strain to your IACUC protocol.
 Your IACUC protocol and our IACUC protocol must have the strain added to them.
 Our core facility has its own IACUC protocol that covers all procedures and animal numbers we will need to perform to generate live animals for you.
 You will want to add the strain to your protocol as if you are receiving them from a vendor, only calculating animal numbers for breeding and experiments and only including procedures that YOUR lab will perform.